Better Insurance Through Generations Of Experience & Personal Attention

 FAQ

-• DO BREACHES AFFECT SMALL BUSINESSES?
-Yes, it is estimated that 50% to 70% of breaches affect the SME sector (small and mid-sized enterprises)
+Do Breaches Affect Small Businesses?
+Yes, while statistics differ, it is estimated that anywhere from 50% to 90% of breaches affect the SME sector (small and mid-sized enterprises)

 More on this insight